 Public Health England (PHE) identified ‘morning goods’ such as scones, pancakes, pastries etc. as one of the top ten sources of sugar in the UK diet, and have therefore included scones in its reduction and reformulation programme.
 Scones were recognised as a food of ‘particular relevance’ to the NI population as they are commonly consumed as a mid-morning snack and are frequently served at meetings and events.
 The bakery sector in NI has been identified as a significant local manufacturer of baked produce consumed within NI.

 Between January and March 2018, the 11 district councils surveyed and sampled 57 scones sold in high street coffee shops across NI.

 The samples included a range of scones which were categorised into three groups – plain, fruit and luxury.
 A minimum of three scone samples were collected from each council area with many providing more samples.

-The survey was commissioned by the FSA and district councils as part of the Eating Well Choosing Better programme.
+The survey was commissioned by the Food Standards Agency (FSA) and district councils as part of the Eating Well Choosing Better programme.

 Analysis was carried out on each scone sample to provide nutritional information per 100g and per portion.
 For each sample, results are available per 100g and per portion for calories, fat, saturated fat, sugar, fibre and salt.